 Mar 20, 2015

-March 21 is World Down Syndrome Day.
-There is a chasm between the experience of living with Down syndrome and the perception given to future parents about how awful life with Down syndrome must be.
+There is a chasm between experiencing Down syndrome and the perception given to future parents about how awful life with Down syndrome will be.

 Four Unthinkable Conversations

 Do we need more evidence that discriminatory attitudes remain against people with disabilities?
 Shouldn’t killing them before they are born or awarding “damages” when they are “wrongfully” born be enough to convince us?

 People hear and see things like that and begin to imagine what life must be like to raise a child with a disability: “His or her quality of life must be low, so low that nobody would want to live that life if given a choice” or “The marriage and rest of the family must be significantly...

 Was Richard Dawkins Right?

 The argument from sentiment is irrelevant to this particular case.
 If we grant our feelings as primary, rather than as a by-product, we put all people at risk, not just unborn children.

 Men, Are You Settled on the Issue of Abortion?